Whatcom Museum Education Internship

-Whatcom Museum Education Department is offering an Internship for 2016-17 to students interested in learning about the culture and history of local native tribes and the mechanics of museum workshop preparation, planning and delivery.
+Whatcom Museum Education Department is offering an Internship to students interested in learning about the culture and history of local native tribes and the mechanics of museum workshop preparation, planning and delivery.
 Students will also learn about other museum education activities and programs.
 The internship includes training for the People of the Sea and Cedar hands-on workshop and facilitation of this workshop to school groups.

 WORKSHOP TRAINING--Learning about the program

 The training reviews the culture, history and life skills of the native people through lecture, demonstration, video, and hands-on activities.

 Student training includes required reading, observations of the workshop program and some hands-on experiences.